devplayer0/fyp/report.md

-virtual environment, which simplifies dependency management and prevents interference with the system-wide installation of Python [@venv]. gem5 was compiled on the workstation machine used to develop this project, since its AMD Ryzen Threadripper CPU cut down the build time significantly.
+virtual environment, which simplifies dependency management and prevents interference with the system-wide installation of Python [@venv]. gem5 was compiled on the workstation machine used to develop this project, since its more powerful CPU could cut down the build time significantly.
 The same LXD image was used to make sure dependencies would link correctly, and the source tree was simply copied over.